At initial office conferences, potential new clients often ask me, “How long will it take me to get divorced?"

-The line stretches out to the highway, and it then bends and continues down the highway, but you wait in it anyway because your car is so dirty that you have no choice.
+But you wait in it anyway because your car is so dirty that you feel that you have no choice.

 As the line moves closer and closer to the entrance to the car wash structure, your car is not getting any cleaner.

-It is only when your car is the next one in line, and that hook on the conveyor belt comes around and grabs the chassis of your car, thus beginning it's journey actually into the car wash structure itself, that your car starts to get a little cleaner.
+It is only when your car is the next one in line, and that hook on the conveyor belt comes around and grabs the chassis of your car, thus beginning to pull your car on it's journey actually into the car wash structure itself, that your car starts to get a little cleaner.

 Well, the way to get the clock started on the one-year maximum that the New Jersey Court says is supposed to exist for all divorce cases is to get your divorce complaint filed with the County Clerk.
 That starts the clock ticking on the one year time period.
 That is the analogy to the hook grabbing the chassis of your car in the car wash.